Skip to content

 At Mantiqi, we deploy applications across a minimum of two geographic regions with automatic failover.
 Our standard architecture includes:

-• Monitoring: Prometheus + Grafana with cross-region health checks
+• Monitoring: Prometheus + Grafana with cross-region health checks, PagerDuty for the on-call rotation.

 Our DevOps team specialises in designing and implementing multi-region cloud architectures for Saudi businesses.
 We handle everything from initial architecture design to CI/CD pipeline setup, monitoring configuration, and disaster recovery testing.
-Contact us to discuss your infrastructure resilience strategy.
+Reach out via the [contact page](/contact-us) to discuss your infrastructure resilience strategy.

 MuR